Jbirch-Git/Jbirch-Homelab/EIGRP/General EIGRP Lab/General EIGRP Lab.md

 ![R5-Topology](Images/R5-Topology.png)

 After R5 has been configured we now have an extra path to flow to the R4 network.
 Lets check back on R1's EIGRP topology table.
-(Ensure you use the command show ip eigrp topology all-links or else it will not show routes that dont meet the feasibility condition)
+(Ensure you use the command show ip eigrp topology all-links or else it will not show routes that don't meet the feasibility condition)

 ![R1-All-Links](Images/R1-All-Links.png)